ZonghaoLi777/githubTrending/README.md

 ## C++

+* 【2025-01-22】[borglab / gtsam](https://github.com/borglab/gtsam) - GTSAM is a library of C++ classes that implement smoothing and mapping (SAM) in robotics and vision, using factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices.
 * 【2025-01-21】[TDesktop-x64 / tdesktop](https://github.com/TDesktop-x64/tdesktop) - 64Gram (unofficial Telegram Desktop)
 * 【2025-01-20】[WiseLibs / better-sqlite3](https://github.com/WiseLibs/better-sqlite3) - The fastest and simplest library for SQLite3 in Node.js.
 * 【2025-01-20】[LeelaChessZero / lc0](https://github.com/LeelaChessZero/lc0) - The rewritten engine, originally for tensorflow.
 Now all other backends have been ported here.